Britain's FTSE edges back despite 11 bln stg fund merger

 LONDON, March 6 Britain's blue-chip FTSE 100 index edged down on Monday as weakness in mining stocks outweighed the positive impact of a potential 11 billion pound merger between Scottish fund managers Standard Life and Aberdeen Asset Management.

-The index was down 0.3 percent at its close, in line with losses in the broader European index.
+The index was down nearly 0.4 percent at 1014 GMT, tracking losses in the broader European index.

-Standard Life was the top gainer, jumping 5.7 percent and holding at a 15-month high on news of a merger with mid-cap peer Aberdeen Asset Management.
-Aberdeen shares were up 4.2 percent.
+Standard Life was the top gainer, up 5.4 percent after hitting a 15-month high in early trading on news of a merger with mid-cap peer Aberdeen Asset Management.
+Aberdeen shares were up 4.3 percent.

 "The deal makes perfect sense as a defensive play.
 The explosive growth in passive investing trends has heaped pressure on active managers like Aberdeen and Standard Life and consolidation had to be on the cards," said Neil Wilson of ETX Capital.